 Programme Programme Programme Programme Short Term Medium Term

 objective result КРІ Strategy strategy

 Integrated To ensure Integrated IHSSP Consultation

 human that there is and approved by and lobbying

 settlement sustainable sustainable 30 June 2015. for buy-in

 development rural from

 in rural areas development. stakeholders

-in to for support of
+for support of

-townships the IHSSP.
+the IHSSP.

-towards the

-2030 vision.